 Now the Feast of Unleavened Bread drew near, which is called the Passover.
 2 And the chief priests and the scribes were seeking how to put him to death, for they feared the people.
 (Luke 22:1-2).

-The class of Scribe for our purposes today began at the time of Ezra and the return from Exile.
+The class of Scribe for our purposes today began at the time of Ezra during the period of the return from Exile.
 Ezra was a priest and a scribe.

 At a great gathering of the people, of which an account is given in Nehemiah 8-10, the Law was publicly read by Ezra, and a solemn covenant entered into for national obedience to it.
 Being thus established as the binding rule of both civil and religious life, it became necessary that the Law should be thoroughly studied and interpreted to the people, who otherwise could not reasonably be expected to comprehend fully its principles and their application.
 This duty at first fell naturally to the priests, who for a time continued the main teachers and guardians of the Law.
 But gradually there grew up an independent class of men, other than the priests, who devoted themselves to the study of the Law, and made acquaintance with it their profession.
 These were the Scribes.
 Possibly at first their chief duty was to make copies of the Law, but the higher function of interpretation was soon added; and as the supreme importance of the Law came more and more to be recognized, so the profession of a Scribe came to be held in higher estimation than even that of a priest.
 Source